funichen/funichen.github.io/README.md

 ## 👨‍⚕️ About

-This is the personal website of **Dr. Funi Chen, M.D., MHI** - a Data & AI Leader with Clinical Insight.
+This is the personal website of **Funi Chen, M.D., MHI** - a Data & AI Leader with Clinical Insight.
 The website showcases professional experience, side projects, and features an intelligent AI assistant that can answer questions about background, skills, and expertise.

 ## ✨ Features